 In this mode, the DSLR takes a series of images of the same scene with different exposures/brightness levels, then combines them to create one final image.
 Here, the photographer can set the exposure and the number of images the DSLR must shoot.

 Since the DSLR will reduce the shutter speed for dark exposure, you will have to use a tripod to prevent camera shake/blur.
-HDR Photography is ideal for capturing images of landscapes and cityscapes.
+HDR is ideal for Landscape Photography and Night Time Photography.

 What if I don’t have HDR mode in my DSLR Camera

 Well, check the menu in your DSLR for Exposure Compensation (Expo.comp) or Auto Exposure Bracketing (AEB) setting.
 It will help you capture HDR photos and bring out the highlights and shadows of the image.

 How to use Auto Exposure Bracketing to capture HDR photos

 Exposure Compensation (Expo.comp) or Auto Exposure Bracketing (AEB) allows you to adjust the meter’s exposure value.
 With this option, you can set the exposure value from -5 to +5 (it will vary depending on the DSLR camera you are using).

 At 0, you will get an image with normal exposure; at -1 you will get a slightly underexposed image and at +1 you will get a slightly overexposed image.
 Experiment with different exposure settings and take a series of photographs of the same scene.
 Later, combine these photographs into a single image using post-processing software like Adobe Lightroom or Adobe Photoshop to create the image, close to what you remember seeing while photographing it.

 We bring you ‘Jo & His Camera’ Comic Strips wherein a Magical Camera gives DSLR photography tutorials to Jo.